LeslieJohnson/Surplus-example/doc/index.md

 [benchmarks](https://github.com/krausest/js-framework-benchmark) of
 any platform.

-Read on and I'll show how it works in small but complete real app.

 ## Hello World -> Hola Mundo
-There are nine `S.data()` functions in the app, used for modal and navbar states, indexes into data arrays, and `CSS` property values.
+There are nine `S.data()` functions in the app, used for modal and navbar display states, indexes into data arrays, file names, and `CSS` property values.
 When a new value (data signal) is passed to one of these functions, `S` data binding updates any DOM properties that depend on them, in all components.

+NOTE: This example (and this whole app) barely hints at the computational power of `S`.
+Using `S` to update elements by referencing a single value is as simple as can be.

 For example, one `S.data()` value is used to index into dozens of JavaScript arrays that contain text strings like so: